hnieto/DVD-Video-Archiver/README.md

 ## How To Run

-Once `dvdArchiver.zip` has been extracted, you can run the application directly from the terminal (Applications > Utilities > Terminal) with:
+Once `dvdArchiver.zip` has been extracted, you can run the application in one of the following two ways:

+### From Termainl
+Open a terminal window (Applications > Utilities > Terminal) and run:
 	`./path/to/extracted/dvdArchiver.app/Contents/MacOS/dvdArchiver`

+### Double Click
-You can also launch the application by double-clicking it.
+You can also launch the application by double-clicking on it.

 **WARNING**
 This is buggy.
 The GUI will open but the command line calls for MediaInfo, FFMPEG, and HandBrakeCLI do not get executed.
 I will work on gettting this fixed ASAP but in the meantime just run the application directly from the terminal.

+## Usage

+This appliction allows the user to create up to three different preservation files during one execution cycle.
+The following sections will describe which files can be created and how.

-## Create ISO
+### Create ISO

 Make sure your DVD is mounted.
 Check the `Create ISO` option and fill in the following text boxes in the GUI:
 * Output Directory